platformsh/platformsh-docs/sites/upsun/src/administration/billing/add-on-subscription.md

 By default, {{% vendor/name %}} offers 15 minutes of continuous profiling per project and for free.
-When you upgrade to the continuous profiling add-on, you get 30 days of continuous profiling per project and for a fixed fee.
+When you upgrade to the continuous profiling add-on, you get 30 days of continuous profiling per project for a fixed fee.
 For more information on incurred costs, see the [{{% vendor/name %}} pricing page](https://upsun.com/pricing/).

 ### Upgrade to the Continuous Profiling add-on